justdinhnq/clustering_algorithms/README.md

 - Outliers Impact Results: The presence of outliers can significantly affect the centroid positions and, consequently, the clustering results.
 - Fixed Number of Clusters: The user must specify the number of clusters beforehand, which might not be known in real-world scenarios.

+**Conclusion**:

 In summary, centroid-based clustering is a powerful and efficient approach, especially for well-behaved datasets.
 However, it may struggle with more complex data structures and is sensitive to certain parameters and assumptions

 ## 2. Density-based Clustering
 <p align="center">
 <img src="https://developers.google.com/static/machine-learning/clustering/images/DensityClustering.svg" width="300" height="300">
 </p>

+**Concept**:

+**When to apply**:

+If you anticipate clusters with arbitrary shapes, varying levels of density, and robustness to noise, density-based methods like DBSCAN could be more appropriate.

+**Desired Characteristics**:

+- Adaptability to Shape: Clusters can take on arbitrary shapes rather than being confined to predefined forms.
+- Robustness to Noise: Density-based methods are designed to handle noise and outliers gracefully, focusing on regions of high data density.
+- Variable Cluster Density: Ability to identify clusters with varying levels of density within the dataset.

+**Pros and Cons**:

+Pros:

+Cons:

+**Conclusion**: